metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-create-an-spl-token-on-solana.md

 updated: '06-21-2024'
 ---

-This guide walks you through setting up and minting your very own token on the Solana blockchain using Metaplex packages.
+This guide walks you through setting up and minting your very own token on the Solana blockchain using the Metaplex Umi client wrapper and the Mpl Toolbox package with Javascript.

 ## Prerequisite